 - Transfer the mixture to the springform, smooth the top, and bake in the oven (middle rack) for 10–15 minutes, leaving the oven door a finger’s width ajar.
 Then close the oven and bake for approximately 50 minutes.
 (The cake is done when it yields slightly to the touch.)

 - Remove the cake from the oven and loosen the sides of the springform.
 Carefully tip the cake onto a cake rack lined with baking paper and let cool for approximately 20 minutes.
 Then pull off the baking paper, turn the cake over, and leave on rack to cool completely.

 - Cut the cake in half horizontally.
 Warm the jam and stir until smooth.
 Brush the top of both cake halves with the jam and place one on top of the other.
 Brush the sides with the jam as well.

 - To make the glaze, put the castor sugar into a saucepan with 125 ml water and boil over high heat for approximately 5 minutes.
 Take the sugar syrup off the stove and leave to cool a little.
-Coarsely chop the couverture, gradually adding it to the syrup, and stir until it forms a thick liquid.
+Coarsely chop the couverture and gradually adding it to the syrup.
+Stir until it forms a thick liquid.
 To test that the glaze is the right consistency, let a little of the glaze run over a wooden spoon.
 It should now be covered by a layer of glaze approximately 4 mm thick.
 If the glaze is too thick, add a few drops of sugar syrup to dilute it (to do so, loosen any remaining sugar in the saucepan with a little hot water).
-Make sure the glaze does not get too hot, or it will be dull when cooked and not glossy.
+Make sure the glaze does not get too hot because it will be dull when cooked and not glossy.